Texas spiny lizard: Description

 Adults are 7.5-11 in in total length, and are typically grey in color with black, white, or red-brown blotching down the back.
 Patterns vary greatly by locality, but the colors and pattern typically serve to be adequate camouflage against the bark of trees in its chosen habitat.
 The underside is usually uniformly light grey in color, but males typically have blue patches on either side of the belly.
-Their scales have a distinctly spiny texture to them.
+Adult males are also larger on average.
+The lizards' scales have a distinctly spiny texture to them.
 They have long toes, and sharp claws suited to climbing.

 Reproduction

 The Texas spiny lizard will breed throughout the summer months of the year, and is capable of laying four clutches each year if nutrients are plentiful.
-Each clutch will contain around 20 eggs at a time, and on average the males will be larger after birth.
+Each clutch will contain 2 to 20 eggs at a time.

 Texas Spiny Lizard camouflaged on a Mexican White Oak tree.